Lunlis/Everlost/Readme.md

     In this commit I added a new essence, his name - Jhon (my little laboratory mause).
     He have name (of course, but like a properties), surname, age, profession hp and sleepiness.

+alpha-002-little-changes

+    It's about better view in console while debug.